hollow-egg/Dimensional-Sable/README.md

 NOTICE:
 An official api for this very thing is going to be made by the Simulated Team.
 So once that comes out, GO USE THAT.
 I will probably archive this repo when it does.

-[EVERYTHIGN BELOW IS INFO FOR DEVELOPERS]
+[EVERYTHING BELOW IS INFO FOR DEVELOPERS]

 The function to teleport a sublevel is **WarpSubLevel(subLevel, dimension, position, warpConnected?)**